4chan/4chan-API/README.md

 **Note the following attributes are optional:**
 `sticky` `closed` (only displays on OPs)
 `id` (only displays when board has DISPLAY_ID set)
+`trip` (only displays if name is present, which is always unless there is a blank name and tripcode)
 `trip` (only displays if tripcode is present)
 `email` (only displays if email is present)
 `sub` (only displays if subject is present)